sithmel/Do-androids-dream-of-electric-duck/README.md

 Note: Welcome to my session,
 has anybody here ever watched "Blade Runner" or read "Do androids dream of electric sheep?" please raise your hands.

-Well for those who have not, let me tell you a spoiler-free introduction.
+Well for those who have not, here is you a spoiler-free introduction.
 Set in a dystopian future, most of human beings have left Earth for other planets.
 They managed the hardness of these unhospitable colonies with the help of humanoid replicants.

 The main character is a bounty hunter whose mission is to find and "retire" renegade androids, hidden on the post-apocalyptic earth.
 ---
 ####  Who is the android?